pairshaped/curlingio-docs/docs/club-management/fees.md

 ### Seasonal per curler

+You can restrict the fee so that it can't be paid more than once per curler per season.
+You must require a curler profile as well for this to work.

-When you are requiring a curler profile and only want the fee charged once per season then this should be checked.
-However, if you want to charge the fee each time they register (for a league / product / competition that includes the fee) then make sure this is unchecked.
+If, however, the fee should be paid each time they register (for a league / product / competition that includes the fee) then make sure this is unchecked.

 This is checked by default since most fees are seasonal.

 ### Active